johnyc2017/lg-shafi/README.md

-# lg-shafi
 automationpractice.com is an end-end e-commerce website.
 It covers the complete online shopping workflow.
 So there is lot of back and forth between server and client, lots of validations built into it to give you a complete experience to practice the scenarios you might find in real time projects.

-Tools:
+Tools and Language Utilized:

 • Selenium Web Driver